bm17tala/bm17tala/README.md

 ## Hi there 👋

 My name is Brenden Talasco, and I am a Senior Computer Science student at Siena College.
-You'll find some of my project work here.
 <!--
 **bm17tala/bm17tala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.